 Bentonville Battlefield, a National Historic Landmark, was the site of the largest Civil War Battlefield in the state of North Carolina, fought on March 19-21, 1865.

-The Battle of Bentonville, was the last full-scale action of the American Civil War in which a Confederate army was able to mount a tactical offensive against the Union Army.
+The Battle of Bentonville was the last full-scale action of the American Civil War in which a Confederate army was able to mount a tactical offensive against the Union Army.
 This major battle, the largest ever fought in North Carolina, was the only significant attempt to defeat the large Union army of Gen. William T. Sherman during its march through the Carolina's in the spring of 1865.

-Visitors may drive throughout the rural area and stop at several Civil War Trail driving pull-offs, and walk the Confederate cemetery and union earthworks trails.
-The museum and visitor center offers displays and interprets many artifacts from the three-day battle.
+The Bentonville Battlefield State Historic Site museum and visitor center offers displays and interprets many artifacts from the three-day battle.
 Several events are held throughout the year from March to December, check the calendar of events listings often for the next special event.
-Free admission.
+Free admission to the site and self-guided tours, $2 charge for guided tours of the Harper House.
 Gift shop on site featuring t-shirts, extensive book collection, and various items.

 Singing on the Land is a virtual music project that celebrates the stories of historic sites across North Carolina through the voices of North Carolina musicians.
 Listen and watch as Rissi Palmer and James Gilmore perform the song ‘Barley’ standing on the land where a community witnessed tragedy and hope in the Battle of Bentonville over 150 years ago.

 More information on hours and location, as well as social media links and video, can be found at the Bentonville listing on our website.
 For the true history buff we have provided this suggested day trip itinerary, Stepping Back in Time and we invite you to explore more of Johnston County's rich heritage.